 Ask a contractor or handyman about having bars installed on the walls by your toilet, shower or bath, or elsewhere in your home.

-Nelson AE, Jordan JM.
+Nelson AE.
 Clinical features of osteoarthritis.
-In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
-Kelly and Firestein's Textbook of Rheumatology.
-10th ed.
-Philadelphia, PA: Elsevier; 2017:chap 99.
+In: Firestein GS, Budd RC, Gabriel SE, Koretzky GA, McInnes IB, O’Dell JR, eds.
+Firestein & Kelley's Textbook of Rheumatology.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 105.